lippard661/reportnew/README.md

 Current version is reportnew-1.28a of 1 January 2026.

-This version supports privilege separation on OpenBSD, macOS, and Linux, which requires the perl modules IO::FDPass (libio-fdpass-perl on Linux) and
-Privileges::Drop (libprivileges-drop-perl on Linux), both in CPAN.
+This version supports privilege separation on OpenBSD, macOS, and Linux, which requires the perl modules IO::FDPass (libio-fdpass-perl on Linux), Privileges::Drop (libprivileges-drop-perl on Linux), and either JSON::MaybeXS (libjson-maybexs-perl on Linux) or standard but slower module
+JSON::PP. The non-standard moduels are also on CPAN.

 Privileges::Drop fails with perl 5.34.1 which is the release on Tahoe 26.1, but works properly with perl 5.40.2 which is the current stable Homebrew release.
-Workarounds are either use the Homebrew perl or patch Privileges::Drop on the lines beginning with my %GIDHash and my %EGIDHash to insert "grep { $_ != 4294967295 }" immediately before "split(\s/," in each line, as the problem is that setgid in perl 5.34.1 ends up putting a -1 into $GID and $EGID (which is 4294967295 as an unsigned 32-bit integer).
+Workarounds are either use the Homebrew perl or patch Privileges::Drop on the lines beginning with my %GIDHash and my %EGIDHash to insert
+"grep { $_ != 4294967295 }" immediately before "split(\s/," in each line, as the problem is that setgid in perl 5.34.1 ends up putting a -1 into $GID and $EGID (which is 4294967295 as an unsigned 32-bit integer).

 A sample macOS PLIST for /Library/LaunchDaemons (org.discord.reportnew.plist) is supplied for running as root with privilege separation (be sure to specify "privsep: yes" in the config file, or alternatively add a -p option in the arguments list in the PLIST file); it can also run as an unprivileged user if